remla23-team06/model-training/README.md

 The pipeline has 4 stages: get_data, preprocess_data, train, evaluate_model

+## Remote Data Storage
+The data utilized in the project is currently stored on Google Drive.
+Accessing it is part of our pipeline, which executes `get_data()` in `src/get_data/py` to download a `data/` folder with datasets.
+Reproducing the pipeline (look at the section above) triggers the remote data downloading, as it is the first stage of the pipeline

 ## Running DVC metrics
 There is a metric for the model accuracy, which is calculated by the `evaluate_model` stage.
 1. Run `poetry run dvc metrics show` to show the metrics